Do Canadians Pay Tax on a U.S. Inheritance?

 Even if you don’t owe end up owing tax on the inheritance, Canada still wants to know about certain foreign assets.

-If you inherit U.S. real estate, stocks, cash in a U.S. bank account, or other foreign property with a cost basis in excess of CAD $100,000, cumulatively, you must file Form T1135 (Foreign Income Verification Statement) each year you hold the assets.
+If you inherit U.S. real estate, stocks, cash in a U.S. bank account, or other foreign property with a cost basis in excess of CAD $100,000, cumulatively, you may need to file Form T1135 (Foreign Income Verification Statement) each year you hold the assets.

 Form T1135 is a reporting requirement only—it doesn’t generate a tax bill.
-But failing to file can result in steep penalties, even if the inheritance earns no income.
+But failing to file can result in steep penalties of up to CAD $2,500 per year, even if the inheritance earns no income.

 The Real Tax Hit Comes Later: Income and Capital Gains